HOW TO WRITE A KILLER PHOTOGRAPHY BRIEF / PROPOSAL FOR A PHOTO SHOOT

 - What do I want people to feel when watching my new set of photos?

-- How unique the new photos need to be to stand out from the millions already published on the internet, print (newspaper/magazines/journals), billboards and any other channels?
+- How unique the new photos need to be to stand out from the millions already published on the internet, social media, blogs, print (newspaper/magazines/journals), billboards and any other channels?

-- What is the call to action?
+- What is the main call to action?
 What do I want people to do once they have seen the photos?
-Do I want them to call me?
-Email me? “like” the photo?, follow my blog?
+Do I want them to call your business?
+Email your business? “like” the photo? subscribe to your blog?
+Download a guide?
 Buy a specific product?
 Send an enquiry?
 Book a session?

 Below are some examples of what you might need new photos for:

 - Use photos for a print campaign.
 Let your photographer know about the specific newspaper/magazine, any specific rules/instructions they might have when delivering the final image.
 Also a great idea is to show your photographer other images on that magazine/newspaper that you believe are great so the photographer has a feeling on the type of images you are after.